This website uses cookies to ensure you get the best experience on our website. Learn more

 Security measures

 In case of potentially dangerous wildlife passing through this unfenced lodge, guests are escorted to their tents after dark.
-An alarm is provided in each tent to summon attention in case of an emergency.
+Guides and managers are accommodated close by and an airhorn is provided in the tents for attracting attention in the event of an emergency at night.

 Fire safety